LinkedInLearning/WPContentBlocks-Adv-5034179/README.md

 # WordPress Content Blocks: Advanced

-This is the repository for the LinkedIn Learning course "WordPress Content Blocks: Advanced".
+This is the repository for the LinkedIn Learning course [WordPress Content Blocks: Advanced](https://www.linkedin.com/learning/wordpress-developing-blocks-with-gutenberg/).
 The full course is available from [LinkedIn Learning](https://linkedin.com/learning).

 ## Instructions